Against Faith

 To say precisely what faith is, I need the account of belief from What Beliefs Are: a belief is not a static proposition lodged inside a skull but a modeling construct.
 Beliefs exist in models of agents — in an agent’s self-model, and in our models of other agents — as representations of expectations, values, and predictive regularities.
 The term belongs to the level of interpretation, not the level of causation.
 And a belief’s virtue, on that account, is calibration: confidence proportioned to evidence, revised as evidence changes.

-Faith is what you get when that virtue is deliberately disabled.
-Faith is a property of a model of an agent that represents one of that agent’s beliefs as immune to calibration.
-It is not strong confidence — strong confidence is fine, when the evidence is strong.
-It is confidence that resists evidence: unreasonably high, and held unchangeable by design.
-Faith is belief persistence within a model of an agent — a refusal of conditionality.
+Epistemic faith, as the term is defined here, is what you get when calibration is deliberately disabled.
+It is a property of a model of an agent that represents one belief as immune to relevant counterevidence.
+It is not strong confidence — strong confidence is appropriate when the evidence is strong — but confidence held unchangeable by design.
+The conclusion of this chapter follows under that stipulative definition; it should not be smuggled into arguments about every broader use of faith.

 It operates on two levels.
 Internal faith: an agent’s self-model portrays one of its own beliefs as beyond revision — “nothing could ever convince me otherwise,” offered as a boast.
 External faith: an observer’s model ascribes that same rigidity to someone else — “her faith is unshakeable,” offered as praise.
 In both cases the model has redefined the terms of epistemic appraisal: stability is counted as virtue, adaptability as weakness.
 That inversion is the essence of the thing.
 Faith is a frozen update rule — a belief that has become its own justification.